mms112/ExpandWorldPrefabs/README.md

 - objectsLimit: How many of the `objects` must match (`min` or `min-max`).
   - If not set, then each entry must be found at least once.
 One object can match multiple filters.
   - If set, that many entries must be found.
 Each filter can be matched by multiple entries.
-  - Note: When using max, all objects must be searched.
+  - When using max, all objects must be searched.
 - objects (P): List of required nearby objects.
   - prefab: Target object id or value group.
   - minDistance: Minimum distance to the object.
   - maxDistance: Maximum distance to the object.
 Default is 100 meters.
-    - Note: All objects are searched if the max distance is more than 10000 meters.
+    - All objects are searched if the max distance is more than 10000 meters.
   - minHeight: Minimum height difference to the object.
   - maxHeight: Maximum height difference to the object.
   - weight: How much this object counts towards the `objectsLimit`.
 Default is 1.